808alex/808alex/README.md

 # Hey, I'm Alex 👋

+## About me

-Third-year Computer Science student at Dublin City University, building software at the intersection of engineering and financial markets.
+Third-year Computer Science student at Dublin City University, building software that I use daily at the intersection of engineering and financial markets.
 I learn by building — most of what I actually know came from shipping something real, not from a lecture.

 ## What I'm working on